-In my past two blog post, I called out very specific security use cases for I Fabric, today I’m going to go the opposite way and talk about two very common, dare I say it pervasive problems.
+In my past two blog posts in this series (Part 1, Part 2), I called out very specific security use cases for IP Fabric.
+Today I’m going to take a different approach and talk about two very common - or dare I say it -pervasive problems.

-Today I am less adventurous definitely more cautious not to mention less technical than I was back then.
-However, Im also wise enough to recognize the problems I didn’t when I was younger.
-Inconsistent configuration and failure to follow standards/compliance rules in our networking environments is a recipe for disaster maybe not today maybe not tomorrow but we will have a problem.
-So how do we solve this age old challenge?
+Today I am less adventurous and definitely more cautious - not to mention less technical - than I was back then.
+However, I'm also wise enough to recognize the problems I didn’t when I was younger.
+Inconsistent configuration and failure to follow standards/compliance rules in our networking environments is a recipe for disaster.
+Maybe not today, maybe not tomorrow, but eventually, we will have a problem.

-This is a 3 stage problem that are all interrelated and so sometimes we overthink and get paralyzed.
-In part that’s because we have lacked tools and doing things manually especially in a large environment even with the correct resources can be intimidating if not impossible.
+This is a 3 stage problem, with all three stages being interrelated - it's easy to overthink and get paralyzed.
+In part that’s because we may lack tools and doing things manually, especially in a large environment, even with the correct resources can be intimidating if not impossible.

-Lastly in both cases above a simple post change path or network wide snapshot will give you the peace of mind …
+Lastly, in both cases above, a simple post-change path or network-wide snapshot will give you peace of mind.

-In this blog series I only touched on some simple use cases but the application of the data these tools collect is almost infinite … the trick when evaluating network and Assurance solutions in my opinion comes down to four things… Is it easy to install and set up, Is it easy to operate and functionally modify for additional use cases, does it have a simple open API and webhook capability to allow for integration with other 3rd party tools and lastly if you speak to there customers will they say they are nimble . ( No solution in this space will support every product on the market but how quickly do they add support and functionality).
+In this blog series, I only touched on some simple use cases but the application of the data these tools collect is almost infinite.
+The trick when evaluating network assurance solutions, in my opinion, comes down to four things.
+Is it easy to install and set up, is it easy to operate and functionally modify for additional use cases, does it have a simple open API and webhook capability to allow for integration with other 3rd party tools, and finally, if you speak to their customers, will they say they are nimble?
+No solution in this space will support every product on the market, but how quickly do they add support and functionality.

 To find out more, check out our Youtube channel youtube.com/c/ipfabric for demos of our monitoring platform integrations.
 Look at our other blog posts on the website to learn how our partners and customers are integrating IP Fabric with their wider operational ecosystem.
-And if you’re interested in a free trial of our platform, take a look here
+And if you’re interested in an obligation-free demo of our platform, take a look here.